Last updated on April 17th, 2023 at 03:27 pm

 Easy-to-build Blueprint

-This level of convenience may seem irrelevant, but the benefit becomes more obvious when you get to encounter pieces of hardware that significantly pose more difficult and more time to build, such as what building a convoluted scooter from its divided parts would be like.
+This level of convenience may seem irrelevant, but the benefit becomes more obvious when you encounter pieces of hardware that significantly pose more difficulty and more time to build, such as what building a convoluted scooter from its divided parts would be like.

 Perfectly-crafted Aesthetics

-Ornamentations may not be everything for a scooter which is intended to be used for functional reasons than for display.
-But there is a glaring difference between a scooter which comes stuck with a sloppy “embellishment” from one which has the right colors and prints placed almost perfectly.
+Ornamentations may not be everything for a scooter that is intended to be used for functional reasons rather than for display.
+But there is a glaring difference between a scooter that comes stuck with a sloppy “embellishment” from one that has the right colors and prints placed almost perfectly.

 Specifications